Karaka Berries and Dogs: Be Aware!

 Because you don’t always know when your dog has eaten rather than just smelled something it can be tricky to realise when they have karaka berry poisoning.
 Even more so because symptoms of karaka berries in dogs can begin to show anywhere from as much as one to two days after ingestion.

-If you think your dog has been exposed to karaka berries or is showing any of the above symptoms take them to the vet right away.
+If you think your dog has been exposed to karaka berries – or if your dog is showing any of the above symptoms – take them to the vet right away.

 Toxicity in dogs

 As a pet parent, you can pave a safer path for your pooch by reducing their exposure to toxic dangers.
 In addition to identifying routes for your doggy walk that aren’t lined with karaka trees there are various plants and other normal household items to keep your fur kid away from.

 Here’s a list of articles that pinpoint what some of these are:

 - Common things that can poison your pet

 Remember to share the dangers of karaka berries and dogs with fellow dog parents.
 You can also share this article on social media to help spread awareness.